newjoker6/Editor-Image-Plugin/README.md

 <img src="images/demo2.png" >

-## Error on Load
+## On Load
-If when you open a project you have an error on load, follow the on screen popup and open and save one of your scripts.
-Any script will do.
-This error occurs due to the needed part of the editor not yet existing inside of the godot interface.
-I have no knowledge currently for a working way to delay the assignment however, simply saving any script fixes this.
+When you open a project you may notice an error in the output, this is from specific parts of the editor not being ready at the time of the plugin's initialization.
+Simply open up a script, of course you need a scene open, and save any script with a quick ctrl s.